-I visited the Sutro Baths, the largest in the world. nephews just returned from the Phillippines war on the battleship Oregon.
-Z-wee-with and were with the other soldiers at the Presediro.
+I visited the Sutro Baths, the largest in the world.
+I had two nephews just returned from the Philippine War on the battleship Oregon and were with the other soldiers at the Presidio.
 We hunted them up.
-They were situated on a beautiful encamplining the streets.
-The officers quarters ment with the streets were in hansome cottages with beautiful lawns and flowers such as California alone is capable of.
-My nieces and I went out that day on the street car the 13th day of July, but it is always cold in San Francisco in the fornoon.
-Although it was in July I wore a heavy winter cape with the collar turned up around my neck and shivered with the cold.
-In the afternoon it is quite warm however.
-On Sunday we had a high wond all day what stirred up the old Pacific from its depths.
-Monday I left San Francisco on the Steam ship Columbia for Portland Oregon.
-The waves were still very high and I was seasick as usual.
-D took my birth as soon as we got through the Golden Gate and out into rough water.
+They were situated on a beautiful encampment with the tents lining the streets.
+The officers' quarters were in handsome cottages with beautiful lawns and flowers such as California alone is capable of.
+My nieces and I went out that day on the street car the 13th of July, but it is always cold in San Francisco in the morning.
+Although it was in July I wore a heavy winter cape with the collar turned around my neck and shivered with the cold.
+In the afternoon it is quite warm, however.
+On Sunday we had a high wind all day that stirred up the old Pacific from its depths.
+Monday I left San Francisco on the steamship Columbia for Portland, Oregon.
+The waves were still very high, and I was seasick as usual.
+I took my berth as soon as we got through the Golden Gate and out into the rough water.
 The waves were still rolling very high from the storm of the day before.
 A young lady teacher who had been to Los Angeles occupied the stateroom with me.
-We had an outside room which opened on the deck, and could see the big waves that looked as though they would certainly swallow us up, but instead our boat would ride to the top and the wave would roll on only to be followed by another.
+We had an outside room which opened on the deck and could see the big waves that looked as though they would certainly swallow us up, but instead our boat would ride to the top, and the wave would roll on only to be followed by another.
 All day and all night this lasted, like the severe trials of life that seemed to sometimes overwhelm us.
-But joy cometh with the morning and in this case the waves began to subside a little with the coming of morning.
-We realized the protecting had of God, for it had been so foggy we had lost our bearing a little, and they were sounding all day.andhe next day untill 3 P. M. This same boat same trip in the fog was rammed and broken in two.
-The passengers were in the sea, most of them were rescued by lifeboats from the o other boat.
+But joy comes with the morning, and in this case the waves began to subside a little with the coming of morning.
+We realized the protecting hand of God, for it had been so foggy we had lost our bearing a little, and they were sounding all day and the next day until 3 P.M.
+This same boat there a year later on this same trip in the fog was rammed and broken in two.
+The passengers were in the sea.
+Most of them were rescued by lifeboats from the other boat.
 Again I was reminded of God's goodness to me.
-Wednesday morning I got up bright and early about 5 A. M. and went out on deck taking in the fresh ocean breeze.
-Looking off to the right I saw several whale Ataking their breakfast. skim the water with their mouths open and take in the little sea bugs and little sea fish that happen to be on the surface of the When their mouth is full they then apout the water out through the top of their head.
-You may wonder why the little things they have gathered do not go too, but you no doubt have seen what we call whalebone.
-This grows in the whales, at the ends or in the mouth.
-It is all fringed out at the ends, and acts as a strainer to hold that which they have gothered --- As they force the water out.
-It was all very interesting and I was glad I had been early enough to behold it.
+On Wednesday morning I got up bright and early, about 5 A.M. and went out on deck taking in the fresh ocean breeze.
+Looking off to the right I saw several whale taking their breakfast.
+They skim the water with their mouths open and take in the little sea bugs and little sea fish that happen to be on the surface of the water.
+When their mouth is full they then spout the water out through the top of their head.
+You may wonder why the little things they have gathered do not go, too, but you no doubt have seen what we call whalebone.
+This grows in the whale's mouth at the ends.
+It is all fringed out at the ends and acts as a strainer to hold that which they have gathered as they force the water out.
+It was all very interesting, and I was glad I had been early enough to behold it.
 I thought how wonderful are the works of God.
-When He made the whale he knew what he was going to eat.so he made his mouth and throat accordingly.
-His throat is sommall to swallow large things.
+When He made the whale He knew what He was going to eat so He made his mouth and throat accordingly.
+His throat is too small to swallow large things.
 That is why God had to prepare a great fish to swallow Jonah.